 The Baghdad Kiosk was built in 1639, in honour of Sultan Murad IV’s victory during the Baghdad campaign.

 The kiosk is one of the last examples of the classical Ottoman palatial architecture.

 The kiosk served as a private library of the sultan.

 Because it was used by the sultan and his family, it was lavishly decorated with magnificent Iznik tiles.

 Similarly to the Forbidden City in Beijing, ordinary people could not easily enter the Topkapi Palace.
 They could certainly never enter the third and the fourth courtyard of the palace, where members of the Ottoman dynasty spent most of their time.

-Luckily, we can now visit the whole palace and see and enjoy in these magnificent images too, the same as the Ottoman royal family did over many past centuries.
+Luckily, we can now visit the whole palace and see and enjoy in these magnificent images and in the Ottoman imperial opulence too, the same as the Ottoman royal family did over many past centuries.